addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Add a rule to the Security Group
 --------------------------------
 Use the following awscli command to create a new rule to the above security group.
+This rule enables the icmp protocol from anywhere.

+Note: the command requires the 'port' parameter - AWS document has this to say:

+    For ICMP: A single integer or a range (type-code ) representing the ICMP type number and the ICMP code number respectively.
+A value of -1 indicates all ICMP codes for all ICMP types.
+A value of -1 just for type indicates all ICMP codes for the specified ICMP type.

 .. code-block::